-Please provide data for the 2005 cohort if available.
-If 2005 cohort data are not available, provide data for the 2004 cohort. ī
+Please provide data for the 2006 cohort if available.
+If 2006 cohort data are not available, provide data for the 2005 cohort.

+20 α 20 U5 Col ทถ rı

-2004 Cohort 2005 Cohort B12 .
-Initial 2004 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2005 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2004 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2004 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
-Final 2005 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
-Completers of programs of less than two years duration (total): B15.
-Completers of programs of less than two years duration (total): B16.
-Completers of programs of less than two years within 150 percent of normal time: B16.
-Completers of programs of less than two years within 150 percent of normal time: B17.
-Completers of programs of at least two but less than four years (total): B17.
+- B12.
+Initial 2005 cohort, total of first-time, full-time degree/certificate-seeking students:

+B13.
+Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: - B14.
+Final 2005 cohort, after adjusting for allowable exclusions

+- B15.
+Completers of programs of less than two years duration (total): - B16.
+Completers of programs of less than two years within 150 percent of normal time: - B17.
 Completers of programs of at least two but less than four years (total):

+2006 Cohort

+B12.
+Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students:

+B13.
+Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:

-B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
+B14.
+Final 2006 cohort, after adjusting for allowable exclusions four-years within 150 percent of normal time: four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
-Total transfers to two-year institutions: B21.
-Total transfers to four-year institutions: B21.
-Total transfers to four-year institutions:
+Total transfers to two-year institutions: